-You must install OpenSSL on your development system to use the commands in this article.
-You can visit the OpenSSL website for more information on how to obtain binaries for Windows or you can download an installation package that we provide.
+You will need to install OpenSSL on your development system to use the commands in this article.
+You can download an installation package< that we provide or visit the OpenSSL website for more information on how to obtain other binaries for Windows.

 In this article, first we’ll create a self-signed root certificate to be installed into the Trusted Root certificate store.
 Then we’ll use that certificate to sign a server certificate created for “localhost”, the hostname you can use for testing local connections on your development system.

 OpenSSL Configuration File

 The first step to create your test certificate using OpenSSL is to create a configuration file.
 After you’ve installed OpenSSL, create a new, empty folder and create a file named localhost.cnf.
 Copy all of the following text into the file and save it.

 default_bits = 2048

 distinguished_name = req_distinguished_name

 x509_extensions = v3_ca

 L = Los Angeles